 7. Taste your way through the finest dishes and produce at Eat & Drink Festival

-The Eat & Drink Festival Scotland is returning to the SEC Glasgow between May 26 and 29 with even more mouth-watering food and drink from the very best local producers.
-At this tasty show you can learn new culinary skills, get top tips on mastering a new dish, discover new wines, beers and spirits, see celebrity chefs cook their favourite dishes, shop for the freshest ingredients and take home fantastic produce from one a number of unique artisan producers.
-With so much on offer this foodie festival is sure to leave you with new foodie ideas, inspiration and a taste for food you never thought you had.
+The Eat & Drink Festival Scotland is returning to SEC Glasgow between May 26 and 29 with even more mouth-watering food and drink from the very best local producers.
+At this tasty show, you can learn new culinary skills, get top tips on mastering a new dish, discover new wines, beers and spirits, see celebrity chefs cook their favourite dishes, shop for the freshest ingredients and take home fantastic produce from one of several unique artisan producers.
+With so much on offer, this foodie festival is sure to leave you with new foodie ideas, inspiration and a taste for food you never thought you had.

 8. Unleash your competitive side and discover the city of Glasgow with this scavenger hunt